azaddeveloper/Angular/README.md

   Angular is an open-source web application development framework created by Google.
 It is used to build frontend, single-page applications that run on JavaScript.
 It is a full- fledged framework, i.e., it takes care of many aspects of frontend web applications such as HTTP requests, routing, layout, forms, reactivity, validation, etc.
 # What is the difference between @ViewChild() and @ContentChild()
+  As the name suggests, @ContentChild and @ContentChildren queries will return directives existing inside the <ng-content></ng-content> element of your view, whereas @ViewChild and @ViewChildren only look at elements that are on your view template directly.
 # How would you insert an embedded view from a prepared TemplateRef?
+  we can create an embedded view using createEmbeddedView method then attach that view to the DOM via ViewContainerRef:
 # Explain the difference between Constructor and ngOnInit
   The Constructor is a default method of the class that is executed when the class is instantiated and ensures proper initialization of fields in the class and its subclasses. ngOnInit is a life cycle hook called by Angular to indicate that Angular is done creating the component.
 We have to import OnInit in order to use like this (actually